BenjaminShinar/Books-Resources/c++ Weekly/Episodes-301_400.md

 }
 ```

-if we remove optimization, we can see the difference in the assembly code output. the difference is small because iterators are genrally cheap to create.
+if we remove optimization, we can see the difference in the assembly code output. the difference is small because iterators are generally cheap to create.

 </details>